-Fall is a great time to try their Roadsmary’s Baby Pumpkin Ale at Two Roads Brewing Company.
+Fall is a great time to try the Roadsmary’s Baby Pumpkin Ale at Two Roads Brewing Company.

 11) Athletic Brewing Co, Stratford

-Getting drunk isn’t the only reason to enjoy beer, and Athletic Brewing Co’s non-alcoholic range proves it.
+Getting drunk isn’t the only reason to enjoy craft beer, and Athletic Brewing Co’s non-alcoholic beer range proves it.
 Enjoy a few craft beers without fear of gaining a hangover, allowing you to enjoy Connecticut in style.
 Their merchandise range is pretty impressive too.

 More of the Best Breweries in Connecticut near Danbury

 John Oliver may not be a fan, but there are plenty of reasons to check-out the various attractions, activities, and things to do in Danbury and the surrounding towns.

 One of which is the breweries!

 12) Nod Hill Brewery, Ridgefield

 Open Thursdays through Sundays, Nod Hill is a stylish brewery with a rustic vibe about its décor.
 They also produce an array of wonderful beers, including Zoar brown ale.
-With live music often on offer too, this is a great venue for a relaxed evening out.
+With live music often on offer too, this is a great venue for a relaxed evening out in Ridgefield, Connecticut.

 They typically have a different food truck each night.
 For a great, active, afternoon, head to Devil’s Den Preserve, one of the best hiking trails in Connecticut, then stop-in to Nod Hill for a beer or two and some food truck fare.

 13) Redding Beer Company, Redding

-The Redding Beer Company aimed to offer a relaxed environment for locals and beer aficionados to enjoy.
+The Redding Beer Company aimed to offer a relaxed environment for local, beer drinkers, and beer aficionados to enjoy.
 And they’ve hit the mark with their chill, coffeeshop vibe of a tasting room.